islavisual/dataList/README.md

 ```
 Default messages Description
 ----------------------------
-<b>addClassIfError</b>: If an error is produced, is added this value to 'class' attribute.
+__addClassIfError__: If an error is produced, is added this value to 'class' attribute.
 By default is "error".

 <b>ajax</b>: This parameter indicates if the read/recovery of data will do in asynchronous / synchronous mode.
 By default is 'false'.

 <b>ajaxErrorMessage</b>: Error message if the read/recovery of data fail.
 By default is 'Request failed'.

+<b>allowNewValues</b>: This parameter allow to user insert new values when the data is not in the list.
+By default is 'false'.

 <b>dataRanking</b>: This parameter show the value of 'data-rank' property setted into every option of 'select tag'.
+By default is 'false'.

 <b>datalistAttr</b>: This parameter is the field will to save the "select tag" name with the options.